catseye/Tandem/README.md

 In the following, we say M(R,S) for the set of labelled stacks that would be matched by R in some state S. These are the redexes of R in S. If M(R,S) is the empty set then R fails to match on S.

-Tandem is, at its core, nondeterministic: a rule can match multiple redexes, and the language gives no guidance as to which of those redexes it should select for rewriting.
-Thus it is up to an implementation to decide what to do when multiple redexes match.

-However, it is expected that most implementations of Tandem will provide a “strictly deterministic” mode of execution where, if a rule matches more than one redex during program execution, an unrecoverable error to the effect of “multiple rewrite choices encountered” occurs.
+In general, a rule can match multiple redexes, i.e., M(R,S) can contain more than one element.
+However, if a rule matches more than one redex during program execution, an unrecoverable error to the effect of “multiple rewrite choices encountered” occurs.
+This determinism is so that the algebraic rules work out nicely.
+If some implementations wish to experiment with other ways of resolving the non-determinism when this happens, they may do so by defining implementation-specific pragma.

 #### 0 and 1

-**0** is an artifical rewrite rule that always fails to match. **1** is an artifical rewrite rule that always succeeds in matching, and changes nothing.
+**0** is an artificial rewrite rule that always fails to match. **1** is an artificial rewrite rule that always succeeds in matching, and changes nothing.
 These are the identity elements for disjunction and conjunction respectively.
 More will be said about them later.

 #### Individual rewrite rules